Guide

 Parse and Extract Data from Emails in PowerShell

 According to a 2023 McKinsey report, knowledge workers spend 28% of their workday reading and responding to email.
 Much of that is extracting data -- order confirmations, ticket numbers, shipping updates -- and typing it into another system.
 This guide shows how to automate that with PowerShell and Nylas CLI.
 Read emails, extract structured data with regex, process orders and tickets, and build inbox monitoring scripts.
-Works with Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP.
+Works across all major email providers.

 Setup